Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

 If you do it this way, do let me know how it turns out. :)

 When the dough has been oiled, it's easy to roll out.
-It doesn't stick to the rolling pin and doesn't need to be floured to roll out.
+It doesn't stick to the rolling pin and doesn't need to be on a floured work surface to roll out.
 If it's done right on the parchment paper, you can just lift the parchment paper onto the cookie sheet.

 This one is ready for the oven.

-There are so many different toppings that are served on the Flammkuchen.
-Traditionally, it's just the onions and bacon.
-However, cheese (you choose the type), olives, tomatoes and ham, spinach, garlic, and tomatoes.
+There are so many different toppings that are served on the flammkuchen.
+Traditionally, it's just the raw onions and thin strips of bacon.
+However the following additions and combinations are all delicious for a savory tart:

-Make this as a dessert by topping with sliced apples, cinnamon, and sugar on top of the Greek yogurt.
+Make this as a dessert by topping the thin dough with sliced apples, cinnamon, and sugar on top of the Greek yogurt.

 Dough: